What Is Crowning and Why Is It Important?

 The mechanical crowning system composed of multiple groups of wedge blocks has more compensation points than the three compensation points of ordinary hydraulic crowning, and there is no compensation blind area.

-The mechanical crowning system can realize compensation along with the whole workbench.
+The mechanical crowning system can realize compensation along the whole workbench.

-The deflection can be compensated by convex operation at any position on the length of the whole worktable.
+Deflection can be compensated by convex operation at any position on the length of the entire worktable.

-The folded workpiece has high precision and a small difference in plate processing each time, which is suitable for mass production.
+The folded workpiece will have high precision and a small difference in plate processing each time, making it suitable for mass production.

-Compared with the hydraulic crowning system, the mechanical crowning system has some advantages.
-Such as free of oil leakage, low failure rate, and environmental protection.
+Compared to the hydraulic crowning system, the mechanical crowning system has some advantages such as being free of oil leakage, having a low failure rate, and being environmentally friendly.

-However, with the passage of service time, the wedge will be worn, which will affect the compensation effect.
+However, with the passage of time, the wedge may wear, which can affect the compensation effect.

-High requirements for mechanical crowning operation.
+The mechanical crowning operation has high requirements.
 If the same workpiece needs to be bent several times, the worker needs to make real-time adjustments.

-Even if workers have sufficient experience, unpredictable errors will occur.
-High requirements for mechanical compensation operation are needed.
+Even if the workers have sufficient experience, unpredictable errors can occur.
+Therefore, high requirements for mechanical compensation operations are needed.

-If the workpiece does not need to be bent many times and the worker is skillful, mechanical crowning can be considered in terms of workpiece accuracy.
+If the workpiece does not need to be bent many times and the worker is skilled, mechanical crowning can be considered for its workpiece accuracy.